-- Oats – Soothes and relives itching.
+- Oats – Soothes and relieves itching.
 Very moisturizing.
-Gluten-free oats are best to avoid cross contamination.
+Gluten-free oats are best to avoid cross-contamination.
 Great in powder format when added to the bath.

 - Aloe Vera – Excellent skin hydrator, soothing, and antibacterial.
 Promotes healing.
 Be wary as many drugstore aloe products contain drying alcohol.
-Best format is directly from the plant.
+The best format is directly from the plant.

-- Essential Oils/Herbs/Flowers – Use caution and only use small quantities, as essential oils are effective, but potent.
+Use caution and only use small quantities, as essential oils are effective but potent.

-- Tea Tree – Antibiotic properties, great for preventing infections after scratching.
+- Tea Tree – Antibiotic properties are great for preventing infections after scratching.
 Also reduces inflammation.

-- Neem – Anti-inflammatory properties similar to cortisone.
+- Neem – Anti-inflammatory properties are similar to cortisone.
 Antibacterial and analgesic (pain killer).

 - Calendula – Relieves itching and reduces flaking.

 - Geranium – Anti-bacterial, anti-inflammatory.
 Promotes skin healing.

 - Chamomile – Soothing, anti-itch, and anti-inflammatory effects.

 - Chickweed – Relieves itching and heals wounds.